i18next/next-i18next/README.md

 ### 5. Declaring locale dependencies

 By default, `next-i18next` will send _only the active locale_ down to the client on each request.
-This helps reduce the size of the initial payload send to the client.
+This helps reduce the size of the initial payload sent to the client.
 However in some cases one may need the translations for other languages at runtime too.
 For example when using [getFixedT](https://www.i18next.com/overview/api#getfixedt) of `useTranslation` hook.

 To change the behavior and load extra locales just pass in an array of locales as the last argument to `serverSideTranslations`.